StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - The values of bucketing columns cannot be updated.
 - Bucketing columns cannot be modified after they are specified.
 - Since StarRocks 2.5, you do not need to set the number of buckets when you create a table.
 StarRocks automatically sets the number of buckets.
 If you want to set this parameter, see [Determine the number of tablets](../../../table_design/Data_distribution.md#determine-the-number-of-tablets).

+### ORDER BY

+Since version 3.0, the primary key and sort key are decoupled in the Primary Key model.
+The sort key is specified by the `ORDER BY` keyword and can be the permutation and combination of any columns.

+> **NOTICE**
+>
+> If the sort key is specified, the prefix index is built according to the sort key; if the sort key is not specified, the prefix index is built according to the primary key.

 ### PROPERTIES